 -

-Day #8: Address White Supremacy Culture
+Day #8: Address White Privilege and Supremacy Culture

 -